saren44/react-shake-it/README.md

 # react-shake-it

-A very, very cool library for making things shake, move, hide and sway
+A component for generating CSS animations at runtime

 ## Props rundown